- Polarized Test Sunglasses Using Image or Picture on this Video

 7. Read The Reviews And Ratings Of The Eyewear

 You can get a hint if there are multiple issues reported or defective items through the comments of the product.
 Some may even include an image picture while the buyers are wearing the item.
-These photos may also include proof showing the lenses are polarized.

 8. Know The Average Price For Polarized Sunglasses

 Too good to be true cheap polarized sunglasses can be fake.
 As of this year 2021, the average price is around $5 to 10 USD.
 While the best quality polarized glasses or sunglasses cost around 20 to 40 US dollars in price.
-Anything below these price ranges may cost you throwing away your money for non polarized sunglasses claiming to be real polarized.
+Anything below these price ranges may cost you throwing away your money for non polarized sunglasses claiming to be real ones.

 You Can Buy Polarized Lens Test Card Online From Amazon